With bad weather looming, we left the Northlands for the Auckland Region, and traversed another pair of beaches to stop at a holiday park.

 I’d skipped having breakfast this morning so as to get an earlier start and get to a cafe in Mangawhai with enough time to get something to eat before CareFree returned there from Auckland.
 However, I couldn’t actually find the cafe I was looking for, and went into a chiropractor massage therapist’s storefront to ask where I could get breakfast.
 Turns out there was a new cafe across the street (that I’d walked past and not seen), enigmatically named “The Frog & Kiwi”, but signed as “Corner Bistro”.

-I was a bit delayed leaving the hostel this morning, thanks to the substantially larger number of guests, but it took her longer to get a hitch than she’d expected, so even with the runaround trying to find a place to eat, I still got there fifteen minutes before she did.
+I was a bit delayed leaving the hostel this morning, thanks to the substantially larger number of guests, but it took CareFree longer to get a hitch than she’d expected, so even with the runaround trying to find a place to eat, I still got there fifteen minutes before she did.

 On the way there, I passed by a hiker I saw at the restaurant last night; CareFree saw a different hiker when she was walking to the cafe from where her ride dropped her off.

-CareFree and I continued down paved, then gravel roads from Mangawhai towards the coast.
+After breakfast, CareFree and I continued down paved, then gravel roads from Mangawhai towards the coast.
 The sky became overcast and gloomy, and drizzled on us a little.
 We put on our pack covers, which naturally caused the rain to stop.
 Near the beach, the road went through a monoculture pine plantation, which reminded us a bit of the forests near CareFree’s home in Germany.
 The forest felt decidedly out of place here when much of the New Zealand forest we’ve gone through so far has been somewhat tropical in nature.

 At the parking lot to the beach we saw a sign branded by the Auckland Council: on the road to the beach, we’d just left the Northland region and entered Auckland.
 (Auckland city is still several days ahead.)